sbernauer/breakwater/README.md

           Interval in which the statistics save file should be updated [default: 10s]

 Sink options:
   -s, --enable-sink <ENABLED_SINKS>  Enable an arbitrary number of sinks (argument can be repeated).
-The availability of sinks depends on the enabled features [possible values: ffmpeg, egui, winit, vnc, ndi]
+The availability of sinks depends on the enabled features [possible values: ffmpeg, egui, winit, ndi, vnc, web]

 ffmpeg sink options:
       --ffmpeg-rtmp-address <RTMP_ADDRESS>